gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Artifacts from transitive external dependencies that are non part of component API are _not_ included in the compile classpath.
 - Displays a reasonable error message if the external dependency cannot be found in a declared repository

-### Open issues
+### Out of scope

-- Should we use a single `dependencies` block to define API and compile dependencies, or use 2 separate `dependencies` blocks?
+- Rule-based definition of repositories
-- Need to provide support for `ResolutionStrategy`: forced versions, dependency substitution, etc
+- Support for custom `ResolutionStrategy`: forced versions, dependency substitution, etc

 ## Story: Dependencies report shows compile time dependency graph of a Java library